 To keep up with changing user behaviors and needs, brands have had to pivot and adapt quickly in the past year.
 While the pandemic pushed many existing digital customers to increase the frequency of their online shopping, it also pushed many new users to convert online for the first time.
 In order to maintain this surge of new and existing customers, companies have to build an intuitively designed website that helps their customers quickly and easily find what they are looking for.
-Unfortunately, common UX mistakes could be holding you back.
+Unfortunately, common user experience (UX) mistakes could be holding you back.

 At Contentsquare, we have over 700+ clients across multiple industries and have seen our fair share of exceptional UX design.
 On the flip side, we’ve also seen a handful of common UX mistakes brands make that can greatly affect the digital customer experience and hurt their on-page performance metrics.